anju-005/VOC/README.md

 ## Usage
 - Follow the prompts in the terminal to add, view, complete, or delete tasks.
 - Tasks are saved automatically when exiting the program.

-## License
-This project is free to use and modify.